chornberger-c2c/isovalent-cilium-lab/lab.md

 ```
 => this creates namespace cilium-test which we will use later on!

-## Verify that all outgoing requests work
+## Verify that outgoing requests work

 We test the connection from the first pod in namespace cilium-test to https://cilium.io and get a positive return code.